Podcast host: Walter Hego, OPWG Book Author. Body Type One.

 Panelist #1: Gnosis, Researcher at Fellow One Research.
 Body Type Four.

-OPWG Book Podcast Episode Four Overview – Skinny Fat & Lack of Muscle Mass
+OPWG Podcast Episode Six Overview – Why Body Type Matters: Muscle Mass

-Over Privileged White Guy (OPWG) book podcast Episode Four with host Walter Hego (Body Type One), author of the Over Privileged White Guy Book, and panel member Gnosis (Body Type Four), who is the main researcher at Fellow One Research.
+This weeks Over Privileged White Guy (OPWG) podcast Episode Six (6) talks about Why Body Type Matters & Muscle Mass with host Walter Hego (Body Type One), author of the Over Privileged White Guy Book, and panel member Gnosis (Body Type Four), who is the main researcher at Fellow One Research.